 |

-• Tip 3 Don’t leave your walk to late as the sun starts to set early in autumn
+• Tip 3: Don’t leave your walk too late as the sun sets early in autumn

 1. Royal Botanic Garden Edinburgh